 Once the suspension period ends, you must pay a surcharge of up to $2,000 to get your license back.
 You must pay this surcharge annually for a total of three years to keep your license in good standing.

-Let an Underage DWI Lawyer in Allen Protect Your Rights
+Our Underage DWI Lawyers in Allen Will Protect Your Rights

 The prosecutor will try to convince you to plead guilty to your offense, likely in exchange for waiving any potential time behind bars.
-Before you agree, and before you make any statements to police or investigators, take advantage of the free, no-obligation consultation offered by the Law Offices of Randall B. Isenberg.
+Before you agree and make any statements to police or investigators, take advantage of the free, no-obligation consultation offered by the Law Offices of Randall B. Isenberg.

 Our team will explain why taking a deal from the prosecutor may not be in your best interest.
 Even without spending time behind bars, you still face every other potential penalty—including the suspension of your driver’s license.